c-valeria-mj/techBasics1-finalProject-valeriamj/Documentation.md

 #### The Shop
 The first challenge I faced when making the shop was designing a good-looking GUI, I learned Tiled to make the top-down maps of this game but that style didn't lend itself so well to a shop.
-Furthermore, I'd only really collected pixel-art style assets for the game which wouldn't really work for shop interaction and my best attempts at drawing a shopkeeper NPC still didn't really fit the visual elements of the game.
+Furthermore, I'd only really collected pixel-art style assets for the game which wouldn't really work for shop interaction and my best attempts at drawing a shopkeeper NPC still didn't really fit the other visual elements of the game.

 Later on, collecting items and finding chests with coins and loot were scraped from the game so a shop wouldn't even make sense to have.